If a part has been produced satisfactorily and it goes wrong,

 - how often does it occur?

-- where is fault?
+- where in the part is the fault?

 - is the fault randomly situated or always in same place?